-Welcome to the website of science writer/communicator Jack Challoner.
-My recent books include ‘Maker Lab’ (‘Home Lab’ in the UK), published by Dorling Kindersley, in association with the Smithsonian Institute; ‘The Cell – a Visual Tour of the Building Block of Life‘ (published by Ivy Press and Chicago University Press); ‘The Elements – The New Guide to the Building Blocks of the Universe’, published by Carlton Books; and ‘Real Lives: John Snow‘, a biography of the Victorian doctor and scientist published by Bloomsbury.
+Hi, welcome to my website.
+I’m a science writer based in England, author of more than fifty books.
+My recent books include ’Seeing Science – Making the Invisible Visible’, ‘The Atom: A Virtual Tour‘ and ‘Water: A Visual and Scientific History’, all published by The MIT Press; ‘The Diary of Curious Cuthbert’, published by Explaining Science Publishing; ‘Home Lab’, published by Dorling Kindersley, (called ‘Maker Lab‘ in the USA, and published by DK in association with the Smithsonian Institution); ‘The Cell – a Visual Tour of the Building Block of Life‘ (published by Ivy Press and Chicago University Press); ‘The Elements – The New Guide to the Building Blocks of the Universe’, published by Carlton Books; and ‘Real Lives: John Snow‘, a biography of the Victorian doctor and scientist published by Bloomsbury.

 I studied physics at Imperial College, London, then trained as a science and maths teacher.
 After that, I worked at London’s Science Museum in the Education Unit – and in the museum’s flagship interactive gallery, Launchpad.

-Finally, I am also a musician and singer: and I have written ‘The Tenth Plot’, a ‘jazz-funk opera about the Solar System’.
+A few years ago, I worked for two years on the development of science television programmes for BBC Scotland.
+Finally, I am also a musician and singer.
+I wrote ‘The Tenth Plot’, a ‘jazz-funk opera about the Solar System’.
 Get in touch if you’d like to find out about it.